joenyrcouto/nethunterkernel_j4core/README.md

 # how to install?
 Use twrp.

-# works just to android 8.1?
+# works just android 8.1?
 No.

 # works HID?